 Of the faults of the German nation, there is little need to speak; they have been made painfully clear to the entire world.
-It will take Germany a very long time to regain the respect and liking of her fellowmen.
-Yet, after due retribution has been meted out, she will do so.
-It must be retribution and not revenge; it must be a punitive discipline —applied for the sake of all mankind by the nations in concert— which must be the goal, thereby implementing justice and acting as a deterrent to the inevitable hatred of those who have suffered so sorely at her hands.
-Then the Germany of the mystical poets and writers of the Middle Ages will again arise—the Germany of the musical festivals, the Germany which has given the world the best of the music of all time, the Germany of Schiller and of Goethe and the Germany of the philosophers.
-The major fault of the German people is an extreme negativity which makes them the most easily “conditioned” people of all time, plus an ability to accept dictatorship and propaganda without any questioning or revolt and with a deep sense of inferiority.
+The Germany of the mystical poets and writers of the Middle Ages will again arise—the Germany of the musical festivals, the Germany which [Page 18] has given the world the best of the music of all time, the Germany of Schiller and of Goethe and the Germany of the philosophers.
+The major fault of the German people is an extreme negativity which makes them the most easily "conditioned" people of all time, plus an ability to accept dictatorship and propaganda without any questioning or revolt and with a deep sense of inferiority.
 The German people are consequently easily exploited, easily convinced by those who can shout and threaten; they are easily regimented.